Lacey Putney

 Lacey Edward Putney (June 27, 1928 – August 26, 2017) was an American politician.
 He was a member of the Virginia House of Delegates from January 1962 until January 2014, making him the longest-serving member in the history of the Virginia General Assembly and one of the longest-serving state legislators in American history.
 He represented a district centered around his hometown of Bedford for his entire career, and at various times represented parts of neighboring Bedford and Botetourt counties.

 Putney, a lawyer from Bedford, was first elected as a Democrat in 1961.
 He left that party later in the decade and began running as an independent, although he caucused with the Republicans from 1998.

 Putney announced in March 2013 that he would not run for reelection in 2013.

 Acting Speaker

-In June 2002, the Republican Speakers of the Virginia House of Delegates, Vance Wilkins, resigned following revelations that he had paid a staffer to keep quiet about "unwanted sexual advances".
+In June 2002, the Republican Speaker of the Virginia House of Delegates, Vance Wilkins, resigned following revelations that he had paid a staffer to keep quiet about "unwanted sexual advances".
 Putney, then Chair of the Privileges and Elections committee, served as Acting Speaker until the following session in January 2003, when Republican William J. Howell was elected as Speaker.